 How you can cope with PTSD

-CBT or cognitive behavioral therapy has been identified as one of the most effective intervention techniques for addressing PTSD.
+CBT or cognitive behavioural therapy has been identified as one of the most effective intervention techniques for addressing PTSD.
 Sometimes medication is prescribed to combat depression and anxiety that can accompany PTSD.
-While CBT can only be taken with the help of a psychotherapist, Here is a list of self help techniques that one can practice along with CBT to manage their PTSD better-
+While CBT can only be taken with the help of a psychotherapist, Here is a list of self-help techniques that one can practice along with CBT to manage their PTSD better-

 Mindfulness- Practice mindfulness.
 Be aware, present and alert.
 Every time you find yourself drifting towards the past, gently bring your focus to the present moment.

 Staying physically engaged– Find any kind of physical activity/sports that you may enjoy.
 It helps in reducing stress and serves as a great coping mechanism.

 Pet therapy– Specially-trained pets who can recognize and prevent onset of symptoms can have a positive impact on those suffering from PTSD.
 They are also helpful with other conditions related to PTSD such as depression, nightmares and anxiety.
 If you spend as little as 1 week in a guided interaction with a trained dog, you can improve your post-traumatic stress disorder symptoms by 82%.